kirandhasade/flight_code_analysis/README.md

 - This dataset comprises of contains information about flight booking options data taken from Kaggle for flight travel between India's top 6 metro cities.
 - This data consists of 11 rows and 13354 columns.

+### Data Understanding
+### Observation:
+  1. airline:
+  - Depicts name of the airline from which the ticket is booked.
+  - There are total 12 unique airline names in the dataset.
+  - It is of Object datatype.

+  2. date_of_journey:
+  - Represents journey date of each traveller.
+  - It is a date column in MM/DD/YYYY format.
+  - It It is of Object datatype.

+  3. source:
+  - Represents source from which the airline would departure.
+  - There are total 5 unique source names in the dataset.
+  - It is of Object datatype.

+  4. destination:
+  - Represents destination to which airline would arrive
+  - There are total 6 unique destination names in the dataset.
+  - It is of Object datatype.

+  5. route:
+  - Represents route of the airline from source to destination.
+  - It is of Object datatype.
+  - There is one null value in the dataset.

+  6. dep_time:
+  - Represents time at which flight would departure from the source.
+  - It is in H:MM format.
+  - It is of Object datatype.

+  7. arrival_time:
+  - Represents time at which flight would arrive at the destination.
+  - It is in H:MM format followed by date.
+  - It is of Object datatype.

+  8. duration:
+  - Represents duration that airline Takes to fly from source to destination..
+  - It is of Object datatype.

+  9. total_stops:
+  - Represents total no. of stops that airline takes between source and destination.
+  - There are total 5 unique total stops in the dataset.
+  - There is one null value in the dataset.
+  - It is of Object datatype.

+   10. additional_info:
+  - Represents any Additional info about the airline.
+  - There are total 10 unique additional information in the dataset.
+  - It is of Object datatype.

+   11. Price:
+  - Represents fare of the ticket to fly from Source to destination.
+  - It is of float datatype.

+### Observations:
+- Number of variables = 11
+- Number of rows = 13354
+- Number of categorical type of feature = 10
+- Number of numerical type of feature = 1